Distillery: 中村酒造場 Nakamura Shuzōjō

 -

-Given the positive experience I had with my first bottle of Nakamura, I decided to pick this one up when it made its way to my local bottle shop.
+Encouraged by the positive experience with my first bottle of Nakamura, I picked up this one as soon as it appeared at my local bottle shop.

 -